forestgrape/coronavirus/index.md

 * Describing that a relevant number of patients has only an increase in temperature below 38 degrees and so if fever is defined as a temperature above 38 no fever:
 [7](#7), [10](#10)

-* Describing aerosol transmission in the case of influenza [8](#8)
+* Describing aerosol transmission in the case of influenza:
+[8](#8)

-* Describing dr
+* Describing that dry spreading is possible:
 [11](#11)

-* Describing human airway
+* Describing the human airway:

 * Describing spread potential i.e. high effective reproduction numbers in confined settings:
 [15](#15)